return42/sphkerneldoc/doc/linux_src_doc/include/linux/platform_data/invensense_mpu6050_h.rst

 that are applied to the data to rotate from the mounting orientation to the platform orientation.
 The values must be one of 0, 1, or -1 and each row and column should have exactly 1 non-zero value.

+Deprecated in favor of mounting matrix retrieved from device-tree.

+..
+This file was automatic generated / don't edit.